This PDF is the current document as it appeared on Public Inspection on 10/24/2014 at 08:45 am.

-The Department of Defense is publishing this notice to announce that the following Federal Advisory Committee meeting of the Independent Review Panel on Military Medical Construction Standards (“the Panel”) will take place.
+The Department of Defense is publishing this notice to announce the following Federal Advisory Committee meeting of the Independent Review Panel on Military Medical Construction Standards (“the Panel”).

-Defense Health Headquarters (DHHQ), Pavilion Salon C, 7700 Arlington Blvd., Falls Church, Virginia 22042 (escort required; see guidance in SUPPLEMENTARY INFORMATION, “Public's Accessibility to the Meeting.”)
+Defense Health Headquarters (DHHQ), Pavilion Salon C, 7700 Arlington Blvd., Falls Church, Virginia 22042 (escort required; see guidance in SUPPLEMENTARY INFORMATION, “Public's Accessibility to the Meeting.”).Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 The Director is Ms. Christine Bader, 7700 Start Printed Page 63907Arlington Boulevard, Suite 5101, Falls Church, Virginia 22042, email@example.com, (703) 681-6653, Fax: (703) 681-9539.
 For meeting information, please contact Ms. Kendal Brown, 7700 Arlington Boulevard, Suite 5101, Falls Church, Virginia 22042, firstname.lastname@example.org, (703) 681-6670, Fax: (703) 681-9539.End Further Info End Preamble Start Supplemental Information

 This meeting is being held under the provisions of the Federal Advisory Committee Act of 1972 (5 U.S.C., Appendix, as amended), the Government in the Sunshine Act of 1976 (5 U.S.C.
 552b, as amended), and 41 CFR 102-3.150.